 When a river meets the sea, ecological magic happens.
 An estuary is formed.
 According to the National Oceanic and Atmospheric Administration, estuaries "provide habitat for over 75 percent of the U.S. commercial sea catch."
-Estuaries have little wave action.
-This provides crucial refuge for all types of freshwater and ocean-dependent animals.
-The habitats convert the sun's energy, which creates a food source for animals.
+Estuaries are important because they are well protected and have less wave action, thereby acting as nurseries for both freshwater and ocean-dependent animals.
+Tidal influences and the abundance of life also create a wealth of food sources for animals.

 Marshes and mangroves provide an essential food source for a variety of birds.
 They feed on fish, plants and snails as it is very easy to hunt and forage in the shallow waters of estuaries.
 Ducks hunt in the mud to find food, feeding on shellfish and insect larvae.
 The great blue heron is a common sight in marshes, agricultural areas and mud flats feeding on fish, small mammals, reptiles and even other birds.